Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Introduction
 Markets forces can be thought of as a set of determining conditions within material reality.
 The aggrigate whole of macro economic mechanisms direct the evolution of science and technology by incentivising the development pathway of research and implementation.
 We might consequentially consider markets to be an existential steering wheel of tremendous capacity.
 The essential question here becomes where it should be directed?
 Regeneration.

-What "regeneration" actually means is a values assertion so we need a way t
+This assertion is ac values assertion that will vary depending on who you ask.

 means of transforming financial capital from a quantifier that externalises its costs, into a quantifier that interanlises them as values.
 We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.